mbhele/beta-Artificial-Intelligent/README.md

 Thank you for checking my work.
 I am currently working on a voice recognition(VR) project using javascript.
-At the moment, I am busy testing few available VR APIs to make this project a success.
-You can message me to collaborate with me on this project.
+At the moment, I am busy testing few available VR APIs to make this project a success.Feel free to inbox me if you will  collaborate or know more about the project.